The WebRTC logo in front of a gradient purple to blue background.

 When considering the many advantages that WebRTC delivers to both users and developers, it makes sense why there’s so much hype surrounding it.
 Everything from low-latency delivery to interoperability makes it an attractive choice.

-- Open Source and Standardized.
-The open-source framework is standardized by the IETF and W3C, thereby eliminating any interoperability challenges that come with proprietary streaming technologies.
+• Open Source and Standardized.
+IETF and W3C standardized the open-source framework, eliminating any interoperability challenges that come with proprietary streaming technologies.
 Computerworld’s Shan Sinha explains, “WebRTC benefits from having thousands of software developers working on it in concert, standardizing conferencing protocols and making interoperability less of a concern.
 Most companies can’t compete with thousands of independent developers contributing code to a platform — even organizations as large as Google and Apple pale in comparison to a web community-driven effort.”

 WebRTC Limitations